 5 Minute Hip and Glute Activation exercises

-As we age, it’s even more important to take care of our bodies by doing more “Pre-hab” exercises like these.
+As we age, it’s even more important to take care of our bodies by doing more “Pre-hab” exercises.
 These are exercises you have probably done at one point or another.
 I’ve bundled them into what I like to call my “Magic 100’s”.
 It will take about 5 minutes to do the series.

-This youtube video gives a great explanation of the difference between dynamic stretches and activation exercise as well as suggesting when to use each one.
+This youtube video gives a great explanation of the difference between dynamic stretches and activation exercises as well as suggesting when to use each one.

-These hip and glute activation exercises will specifically target those muscles by helping to promote blood flow to the area.
+Hip and glute activation exercises will specifically target those muscles by helping to promote blood flow to the area.
 That, in turn, will help prep your body to use those muscles for running and or cycling.
+Warming up your core is also a smart way to increase performance.

 Perform this 5 minute hip and glute activation before your workout to prime your muscles to perform.

 With a resistance band around your thighs, perform each move for 25 reps.
-You will end up with 100 hip bridges and 100 clam shells.
+You will end up with 100 hip bridges and 100 clamshells.
 Super simple yet very effective.
+Any simple, inexpensive resistance band set will work.
+You can progress to higher resistance as you improve.

 While you have that resistance band on, perform 1 minute of “monster walks”.

-Help to ward off injuries and feel better on your runs with this simple 5 minute hip and glute activation.
+Help to ward off injuries, perform better, and feel better on your runs with this simple 5 minute hip and glute activation.
 Give it a try?
 Would love to know what you think.